 "PNS began as a way to express the thoughts of the people who did not have a voice."

 "That's one of the great things about NAM, they have allowed all visions to be expressed even if they are contrary to what some people think they should be.
-That's the principal at the heart of NAM, everyone has the right to air because speech is not harmful."
+That's the principle at the heart of NAM, everyone has the right to air because speech is not harmful."

 "We've allowed all cultures, all minds colliding and sometimes we have irritated some people but the principal is that we still stand fast for people having the right to speak even if it's not pleasant speech, as long as it's not disrespectful speech."